 Ensuring the success of the future of Britain's film industry means investing in first-class skills and diverse talent.
 The Future Film Skills strategy, supported by the BFI awarding National Lottery funds and delivered by ScreenSkills, sets out to do just that.

-ScreenSkills is leading the delivery of the British Film Institute's new 10-point action plan, Future Film Skills (PDF).
-This plan aims to ensure the future success of the UK’s screen industries by investing in the development and maintenance of world-class skills and creating an inclusive workforce that reflects the society in which we live.
+ScreenSkills was appointed to lead the delivery of the British Film Institute's new 10-point action plan, Future Film Skills (PDF).
+This plan , announced in 2017, aims to ensure the future success of the UK’s screen industries by investing in the development and maintenance of world-class skills and creating an inclusive workforce that reflects the society in which we live.

 It will promote a wider understanding of the importance of skills and training and the opportunities to build and develop a career in the exciting world of screen.
 The strategy is big and ambitious.
-Here’s a quick look at what ScreenSkills will be doing over the next four years to make it a reality:
+Here’s a quick look at what ScreenSkills will be doing in the four years to 2022 to make it a reality:

 We will offer a trustworthy and comprehensive guide to career paths and roles across the screen industries.
 Careers information will be complemented by national and local campaigns promoting opportunities in film, television (including high-end drama) VFX, animation and games.